 Many cruise lines periodically offer free unlimited beverage packages as a promotion.
 Norwegian Cruise Line does this more often than any other line with their Free at Sea sale.
 Be sure to sign up for emails from your favorite cruise lines to be notified of these promotions.

-You’ll still have to pay gratuities on the value of the package (generally 18%), but one or two cocktails will make up for that small fee.
+You’ll still have to pay gratuities on the value of the package (generally 18 to 20%), but one or two cocktails will make up for that small fee.

 15. Bring your own drinks